flutter/website/src/data-and-backend/google-apis.md

 `name_version` format.
 Check out [`youtube_v3`][] as an example.

-Each library may provide many types, but there is one _root_ class that ends in `Api`.
+Each library might provide many types, but there is one _root_ class that ends in `Api`.
 For YouTube, it's [`YouTubeApi`][].